Anti-Money Laundering (AML) and Counter Terrorism Financing (CTF)

 The Anti-Money Laundering/Counter-Terrorism Financing Act (AML/CTF) is aimed at detecting and preventing money laundering in Australia and the threat to national security caused by the financing of terrorism.

-The new regulations have been designed to bring the Australian Financial Services Industry into line with international best practice in detecting and deterring money laundering and the financing of terrorism.
+The regulations have been designed to bring the Australian Financial Services Industry into line with international best practice in detecting and deterring money laundering and the financing of terrorism.

 Where can I find out more information?